-The referendum will ask the people of Wales whether they think Westminster should grant the Assembly the authority to make laws in all the detailed matters within these 20 policy areas, instead of having to request them one at a time as the Assembly carries out its work of making laws for Wales.
+The referendum will ask the people of Wales whether they think Westminster should give the Assembly the power to make laws in all the subjects within the 20 areas on the right, instead of having to ask for them one at a time as the Assembly carries out its work of making laws for Wales.

-So in the example of the waste and litter law mentioned above, under the new system, the Assembly would have been able to make law in all matters within the 'environment' field, without having to ask Westminster first.
+So in the example of the waste and litter law mentioned above, under the new system, the Assembly would have been able to make law in all subjects within the 'environment' field without having to ask Westminster first.